Frequently Asked Questions

 Why is it called the "Valley Forge" Rug Braiding Guild?

 One of our founding members, Jane Ober, argued forcefully for the name "Valley Forge," which was about a 30-minute drive away from where we met.
-She felt that the name had impressive and historic roots, and was fitting for a rug-making technique with deep roots in American History.
+She felt that the name had impressive and historic roots, and was fitting for a guild teaching a rug-making technique with deep roots in American Folk Art.